SoMind/SoMind/index.md

 1. The system is currently run on Digital Ocean managed Kubernetes.
 1. TLS is implemented with Lets Encrypt.
 1. DT event sourcing is persisted to Digital Ocean managed Postgres.
+1. IOT Device Management and Connectivity via Cloud PAAS
+  a.
+AWS IOT Core is deployed with webhook forwarding to the DtLab sandbox Ingest Service (contact Navicore for access)
+  b.
+MQTT (TBD)
+  c.
+Azure IotHub (TBD)

 ### Support or Contact